Sailing Vacation Tips: Choosing the Right Boat for You and Your Crew

 Sharing a bathroom?

-As previously stated, If you have crew members sleeping in the forepeak cabin(s), you or one of your guests will likely need to share a bathroom with them as forepeak cabins very rarely offer a dedicated bathroom.
+As previously stated, If you have crew members sleeping in the forepeak cabin(s), you or one of your guests will likely need to share a bathroom with them as forepeak cabins rarely offer a dedicated bathroom.

 Sleep in the salon?